Where are the Technical Analysts' Yachts?

-Another question that you must answer is whether it is worth your time and effort in trading the market.
+Another question to answer is whether it is worth your time and effort in trading the market.
 A disadvantage of stock trading is that it has no real economic value, you only profit from the losses of others.
 After all, trading stocks really is a zero-sum game for the most part, except in the primary stock markets, where IPOs are sold.

-Make Money through Investments Easily and with Little Risk
+Make Easy Money through Investments with Little Risk

 The advantage of investing in the stock market rather than trading the stock market is that it takes considerably less personal time, which will allow you to focus on things that matter more, such as your job, or friends or family.

 Usually when the market bottoms out, then it is the time to buy and hold.
 Prices are down because everyone is fearful, so that is the time you get into the stock market.
 How do you know that it is a market bottom?
 You don't, but over time, the market always trends upward.
 There may be times when it is down by a considerable amount, but it always recovers, without exception.
-And if you are already in the market, then you must simply hold until it recovers.
+And if you are already in the market, then simply hold until it recovers.
 This is why it is important that you have sufficient funds elsewhere, such as a savings account, that you could draw upon in emergencies.
-Because if it turns out that you need the money that you have in the stock market, then you may be forced to sell at a loss, which is what you want to avoid.
+Because if you need the money that is in the stock market, then you may be forced to sell at a loss, which you should avoid.

-It is also very important that you do not use margin, because if you use debt to finance stocks, then you will be more fearful than you otherwise would be, which may cause you to sell at a loss.
+It is also very important not to use margin, because using debt to finance stocks make you more fearful of declines, which may cause you to sell at a loss.

-Another thing you must avoid is worrying about what financial publications say.
-When you go to a news site, such as the Wall Street Journal or MarketWatch, you will often hear professionals advocating to buy or to sell, and often within the same timeframe.
-You must remember that you do not know why they are advocating what they are advocating.
+Another thing to avoid is worrying about what financial publications say.
+News sites, such as the Wall Street Journal or MarketWatch, will often feature professionals advocating to buy or to sell, and often within the same timeframe.
+Remember that you do not know why they are advocating what they are advocating.
 For instance, if the famous stock market manager is heavily invested in stocks, he may think the market will decline, so he will tell you to buy, so that he can sell his own stock at a profit.
 By simply buying and holding, and using money that you do not need, then you do not have to fret about the stock market, because it always trends upward, so in the long run, you will be much better off.
 Indeed, if you do buy-and-hold, then the stocks will probably appreciate for a while, so that when they do decline, it won't cause you nearly as much fear, because you will still be in the money, as they say.

-If you want to avoid market downturns, one thing that you can do is monitor the economy.
+To avoid market downturns, one thing you can do is monitor the economy.
 The stock market is like the weather, you never know what it will do on any particular day, but there is a pattern, a trend.
-The market does go up for a considerable amount of time, but it does not go up forever.
+The market does trend upward most of the time, but it does not go up forever.
 One way that you can forecast a market downturn is to observe how the economy is doing and the level of debt held by consumers and businesses.
 If the economy shows signs of faltering, then that would be a good time to get out of the stock market.
 Indeed, the Federal Reserve often raises interest rates to cool an overheated economy, so when it does, what you can do is take your money and buy long-term Treasuries.
 You will earn interest virtually without any credit default risk.
 Hold the Treasuries until the market declines.
 Because when the economy tanks, then the Federal Reserve lowers interest rates to stimulate the economy.
 But lower interest rates cause bond prices to rise, because the interest rate is inversely proportional to the bond price.
 So you make money not only from the interest, but you can earn money from capital gains by selling the Treasuries after the Fed has lowered interest rates to its lowest point.

 To illustrate how you earn capital gains with bonds, take a $1000 Treasury bond paying 6% interest.
 While you hold the bond, you will be paid 6% of the principal annually, but if the economy tanks, and the Feds lower interest rates close to 0%, as they did during the Great Recession, and market interest rates decline to, let's say, 2%, then your Treasuries will increase in price to more than $3000.
 This happens because you have long-term Treasuries that are paying 6%, but now the market interest rate is 2%, so you can sell your bond for a higher price for which the $60 annual interest payments will correspond to 2% of the bond price.
 This is why bond prices move inversely to interest rates.
 When interest rates are high, then bond prices are low, and vice versa.